grzesiek-galezowski/tdd-ebook/manuscript/020_Part1Marker.md

 So, for the most chapters of this part, I will be giving you examples where a single object (plus some small ones like strings etc.) is exercised to slowly introduce some concepts in an easy to grasp manner.

-After reading part 1, you will be able to quite effectively develop classes that have no dependencies on other classes (and on operating system resources).
+After reading part 1, you will be able to quite effectively develop classes that have no dependencies on other classes (and on operating system resources) using TDD.